 What was Joseph managing for Potiphar?
 Everything.
-Of all that Joseph was managing, how much did he own?
+Of all that Joseph was managing, how much did Joseph actually own?
 Absolutely nothing.
-If Potiphar had told Joseph to take off his sandals and give them to one of the other servants, he would have had to do that.
+If Potiphar had told Joseph to take off his sandals and give them to one of the other servants, he would've had to do that.
 Joseph didn't even own the clothes on his back or the sandals on his feet.
 But he managed everything.
-In the same way, we don't even own the clothes on our back or the shoes on our feet, we are managing these things for the One who owns them all, the King of the Universe.
-And when we're done, He will judge how well we managed his possessions.
+In the same way, we don't even own the clothes on our back or the shoes on our feet.
+We're managing these things for the One who owns them all, the King of the Universe.
+And when we're done, he'll judge us based on if we handled them the way he wanted or not.

-When I try to illustrate this truth in a Sunday morning sermon, I get a plastic zip-lock bag and I put 100 M&Ms in it, 50 of them green and 50 of them red.
+When I want to illustrate this truth in a Sunday morning sermon, I get a plastic zip-lock bag and I put 100 M&Ms in it, 50 of them green and 50 of them red.
 Then I find some young person, preferably a teenager, and ask them to come up to help me.
-I inform them that the red M&Ms belong to me but the green M&Ms are theirs - they can do with those green M&Ms whatever they want.
+I inform them that the red M&Ms belong to me but the green M&Ms are theirs - they can do with those green M&Ms anything they want.
 Then I hand them the bag and I tell them that I want 5 red M&Ms. After they give me 5 red M&Ms, I have them give away various numbers of red M&Ms to various people in the congregation.
-Then I tell them that I want 5 green M&Ms. Usually, someone will object, whether the teenager or someone in the congregation, and I try to get them to voice their displeasure nice and loud.
-Once everyone has sufficiently heard their objections.
-I give the teenager all the remaining M&Ms to keep and thank them for having helped me.
-Then I preach that the main reason people fail to obey God in the area of finance is that they believe their money is green M&Ms not red M&Ms. In other words, people dishonor and disobey God in the area of their finances and possessions almost always because they have not believed, they have not accepted, they have not understood, they have not become convinced of the truth that everything they have belongs to God.
+Then I tell them that I want 5 green M&Ms. Usually, somebody will object, whether the teenager or a person in the congregation, and I try to get them to voice their displeasure nice and loud.
+Once everyone has sufficiently heard their objections, I give the teenager all the remaining M&Ms to keep and thank them for having helped me.
+Then I preach that the main reason people fail to obey God financially is that they believe their money is green M&Ms not red M&Ms. In other words, people dishonor and disobey God with their finances and possessions almost always because they have not believed - they haven't accepted, they haven't embraced, they haven't become convinced of - the truth that everything they have belongs to God.
 They still think it's theirs.
-So when God says to give some away, they raise objections.
+So when God says to give something away, they raise objections.
 They have an attitude of "Who are you, God to tell me what to do with my finances, with my possessions.
-It's all mine.
+It's mine.

 Please hear me.
-The heart that is beating inside your chest right now, even that doesn't belong to you.
+The heart that's beating inside your chest right now, even that doesn't belong to you.
 You didn't make it.
 God did.
 It's his.
 So is everything you think you own.
 We are managers not owners.
-If you view yourself as an owner and not as a manager, you will not have the interests of the real Owner in mind when you manage his stuff.
-The colors of the M&Ms I select is calculated.
+If you view yourself as an owner and not as a manager, you won't have the interests of the real Owner in mind when you manage his stuff.
+The colors of the M&Ms I select are calculated.
 Green stands for envy and red for the blood of Christ.
-Let us always have the best interests of our Lord and Savior in mind with everything of his that we are managing.
-And that's called "stewardship."
-That's the Bible name for what we're talking about.
+Let's always have the best interests of our Lord and Savior in mind with everything of his that we're handling.
+We call that "stewardship."